 There are, of course, situations in which the raw cost of the repairs will end up being less than that of replacing the air conditioning unit.
 This is exceedingly common in older or rarer models, simply because getting replacement parts is far more difficult than might have been the case when those models were still in production.
 Older machines may also tend to require much more effort to repair, which in turn leads to more time spent on the job and higher prices for the consumer.
 In such cases, moving away from repair and towards replacement makes sense for the homeowner.

 The truth, though, is that repairs will typically cost less than replacement.
 A new unit can run thousands of dollars, while repairs for simple jobs don’t come anywhere close to that amount.
 There’s a reason that most homeowners are going to look for repairs first, and the issue of cost will always be the most important factor that informs this choice.
-What consumers should remember, though, is that there are multiple ways to calculate cost and that the lower price tag of a repair may hide far higher costs in the future.
+What consumers should remember, though, is that there are multiple ways to calculate the cost and that the lower price tag of a repair may hide far higher costs in the future.

 Calculating Maintenance Costs